bitwarden/help/_articles/faqs/org-faqs.md

 **A:** Invited users will receive an email asking them to join the Organization.
 First, make sure they have accepted the invitation.
 If they have, a **Admin** or **Owner** should navigate to **Manage** &rarr; **People**, hover over that user, open the gear dropdown, and select **Confirm**.

-### Q: What events are auditing for my Organization?
+### Q: What events are audited for my Organization?

 **A:** For a full list of what's included in Bitwarden Event Logs, see [Event Logs](https://bitwarden.com/help/article/event-logs/).